dendibakh/perf-book/chapters/9-Optimizing-Computations/9-5 Compiler Intrinsics.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When compiling [@lst:VectIllegal] for the SSE target, compilers would generate mostly identical assembly code as for [@lst:Intrinsics].
 We show this example just for illustration purposes.
-Obviously, there is no need to use intrinsics if compiler can generate the same machine code.
+Obviously, there is no need to use intrinsics if the compiler can generate the same machine code.
 You should use intrinsics only when compiler fails to generate the desired code.
 When you leverage compiler auto-vectorization, it will insert all necessary runtime checks.
 For instance, it will ensure that there are enough elements to feed the vector execution units (see [@lst:Intrinsics], line 6).
-Also, compiler will generate a scalar version of the loop to process the remainder (line 19).
+Also, the compiler will generate a scalar version of the loop to process the remainder (line 19).
 When you use intrinsics, you have to take care of safety aspects yourself.

 When writing code using non-portable platform-specific intrinsics, developers should also provide a fallback option for other architectures.
 A list of all available intrinsics for the Intel platform can be found in this [reference](https://software.intel.com/sites/landingpage/IntrinsicsGuide/)[^11].
 For ARM, you can find such a list here: [https://developer.arm.com/architectures/instruction-sets/intrinsics/](https://developer.arm.com/architectures/instruction-sets/intrinsics/).